DanielsLuz/toggle-it/README.md

 For now, the requirements are:
 1. the fetch function should be a thenable (i.e. has a then method).
 Most Promise based request libraries should be just fine.
-2. the JSON used to check the flags needs to be the root of the response (_see TODO_).

 ## Instalation